-Depending on the type of activities your business is engaged in, you must multiply your total taxable (other than zero-rated) sales in Canada by 1.8% or 3.6% for GST purposes, and your total taxable (other than zero-rated) sales in Québec by 3.4% or 6.6% for QST purposes.
-However, you may not claim ITCs or ITRs for most of your purchases and expenses since you keep part of the taxes you collect on your sales.
+Depending on the type of activities your business is engaged in, you must multiply your total taxable (other than zero-rated) sales in Canada by 1.8% or 3.6%1 for GST purposes, and your total taxable (other than zero-rated) sales in Québec by 2.7% or 5.3% for QST purposes.
+However, you may not claim ITCs or ITRs in respect of most of your purchases and expenses since you keep part of the taxes you collect on your sales.